nftblackmagic/GptAssist-starter/README.md

 ## Welcome to OpenAI Starter!

-This repository is designed as a starter kit for anyone looking to get up to speed with the latest features offered by OpenAI.
+This repository is designed as a NEXTJS starter kit for anyone looking to get up to speed with the latest features offered by OpenAI.
 Whether you're a developer, researcher, or just an AI enthusiast, this space is curated to help you understand and experiment with OpenAI's cutting-edge advancements.

 ## What's Inside?